Clan Maclaine of Lochbuie: 14th and 15th centuries

+16th century

 The Headless Horseman (Ewan The Headless)

-The lands held by the sixth Lochbuie chief were united into the barony of Moy in 1542.

 One of the famous legends associated with the Clan Maclaine of Lochbuie is that of the headless horseman.
 Before 1538, Ewan, son of Iain Og, the fifth chief, lived on a cranog (artificial island) in Loch Sghubhain, north of Lochbuie.
 Ewan's wife (nicknamed the "black swan") constantly pressed him for more land off his father.
 This resulted in a heated argument between the father and son and a clan battle ensued.
 The two sides met at Glen Cannir and Iain Og was supported by the Clan Maclean of Duart.
 During the battle a swing of a claymore completely severed Ewan's head from his body and his horse kept galloping with his headless body held in place by the stirrups.
 The horse was eventually stopped and Ewan's body was buried on the island of Iona, where his grave can still be seen.
+The lands held by the sixth Lochbuie chief were united into the barony of Moy in 1542.